-level.
-The Tribune reported that the UW's director of state universities said that the 1.5 million building, "won't be an eyesore, but will be an attractive structure."

-Mitchell Hall: 1965

-Mitchell Hall was built to be the new physical education building, including a large, interior fieldhouse with track, as well as basketball courts, dance studios, classrooms, as well as offices for faculty and lower level lockers.
+City of La Crosse, Wisconsin Architectural/Historical Survey, 1950 to 1975 level.
+The La Crosse Tribune reported that the UW's director of state universities said that the 1.5 million dollar building, "won't be an eyesore, but will be an attractive structure."21 Mitchell Hall: 1965 Mitchell Hall was built to be the new physical education building, including a large, interior fieldhouse with track, as well as basketball courts, dance studios, classrooms, as well as offices for faculty and lower level lockers.
 As the university became more identified as the school within the Wisconsin system which trained physical education instructors, it was felt that Wittich Hall (original campus gymnasium, 1920, 1930) was no longer large enough nor modern enough to fill that expectation.
 Mitchell Hall did not completely replace Wittich Hall, however, it did augment the physical education training and space.

-Murphy Library: 1969; 1995

-The Murphy Library was proposed as early as 1956 as part of a 2.6 million dollar building program at the University.
-The modern style brick and concrete building with rectangular block sections suggestive of the XX style.
-In addition to the University holdings the library continues to serve as the State Historical Society Area Research Center.
+Murphy Library: 1969; 1995 The Murphy Library was proposed as early as 1956 as part of a 2.6 million dollar building program at the University.
+The modern style brick and concrete building with rectangular block sections in a modern style.
+In addition to the University holdings the library continues to serve as the Wisconsin Historical Society Area Research Center.
 Although the building had been proposed, funding was not secured by the state until 1967.
-In 1963-67 a 60,000 addition was completed by Shute-Larson Architects of La Crosse that was recognized for excellence in design and new construction.

-Newman Center: 1964 see Religion chapter page:

-Whitney Center/Food Service Building: 1966

-Designed by architects Durant, Deininger, Dormer, Kramer and Gordon of Dubuque Iowa and Watertown Wisconsin, the two story slate roofed building was completed in 1969.
-At the time of its construction it was cited as a "superlative achievement" in design, fabrication and function in institutional services facilities and was commended by Institution Magazine's international awards program.

-&lt;sup>22 "Heating Plant to be Attractive, McPhee Claims," Tribune, Aug.
+In 1995 a 60,000 addition was completed by Shute-Larson Architects of La Crosse that was recognized for excellence in design and new construction.22 Newman Center: 1964 - See Religion chapter Whitney Center/Food Service Building: 1966 Designed by architects Durant, Deininger, Dormer, Kramer and Gordon of Dubuque, Iowa and Watertown Wisconsin, the two story slate roofed building was completed in 1969.
+At the time of its construction it was cited as a "superlative achievement" in design, fabrication and function in 21 "Heating Plant to be Attractive, McPhee Claims," La Crosse Tribune, Aug.
 31, 1965.

-&lt;sup>23 "2.6 Mil Building Program Proposed for La Crosse State," Tribune, Aug 2, 1956.
-"State Gives LCU Library GO Signal," Tribune, Jan 24, 1967; UW-L Library Architecture Cited," Tribune, April 9, 1997.
+22 "2.6 Mil Building Program Proposed for La Crosse State," La Crosse Tribune, Aug 2, 1956.
+"State Gives LCU Library GO Signal," La Crosse Tribune, Jan 24, 1967; UW-L Library Architecture Cited," La Crosse Tribune, April 9, 1997.